Marketing Automation at Birkenstock Helped the Company Change Their Organizational Structure, Find and Fix Sales Funnel Bottleneck, and Increase Sales

 Controlled Email Frequency Prevents Customer Communication Overload

 A comfortable frequency of campaigns is automatically selected for each subscriber.
 If a subscriber is interested, opens their emails, visits the website through emails and other channels, places orders, etc., then the frequency of communications is maintained or gradually increased.
 If their interest decreases, then the campaign frequency decreases as well.
 This way, customers view our communications as interesting and helpful, rather than feeling spammed.
 It also means that they click on the email links to the website more often and in turn unsubscribe less often.
-Average campaign results, Mindbox data:
+Average campaign results, Maestra data:

 Unsubscription